SSIDB/ssidb.github.io/index.md

 {config.py} {checkpoint.pth}
 ```

+#### Evaluatiton Metrics
+* Evaluation code is included in the mmsegmentation training process.
+While user can also use [COCO API](https://github.com/cocodataset/cocoapi/blob/master/PythonAPI/pycocotools/coco.py) for the evaluation metrics.

 ### Instance Segmentation
 #### Installation
 * Download source code and install from [our mmdetection](https://github.com/SSIDB/mmdetection) which we modified for our use.
-Evaluation code is included in the mmdetection training process.
-While user can also use [COCO API](https://github.com/cocodataset/cocoapi/blob/master/PythonAPI/pycocotools/coco.py) for the evaluation metrics.

 #### Test
 * Download config & checkpoints above and follow instructions below.